ashkanans/amazon_product_analysis_spark/README.md

 - **Random Forest:**
     - Effective for capturing non-linear relationships.
     - Provides insights into feature importance, highlighting key factors influencing flight delays.

+- **Neural Network:**
+    - The neural network handles non-linear relationships between features more effectively than Logistic Regression or Random Forest.
+    - Its flexibility in architecture allows for future extensions, such as incorporating additional features or fine-tuning hyperparameters.

 ---